 A doctor may prescribe anti-inflammatory medication such as ibuprofen.
 Sports massage techniques to stretch the muscle sheath may have some success.
 Cross friction massage applied to the sheath may help stretch it and allow more room for the muscle within to function.

-In persistent or severe cases the best solution is usually to operate releasing the sheath and allowing the muscle to expand naturally.
+In persistent or severe cases the best solution is usually to operate by releasing the sheath and allowing the muscle to expand naturally.